guillotinaweb/ngx-schema-form/Readme.md

 // app.component.ts

 import { Component } from "@angular/core";
-import { Form } from "angular2-schema-form";

 @Component({
   selector:"minimal-app",
-  // Declare that our Component contains a Form component.
-  directives: [Form],
   // Bind the "mySchema" member to the schema input of the Form component.
   template: '<schema-form [schema]="mySchema"></schema-form>'
 })